canyilmaz9/javapath/README.md

 ## MinefieldGame
 Make a Minesweeper game in Java.

+## OnlineFilmApp
+Design the system of the application that sells or rents movies online.

+Movies can be listed and sorted in the application and users can subscribe to the application.
+Users purchase credits through the system for subscription.
+Only subscribed users can rent movies with their credits, and the credit cost of the rented movie will be deducted from their account.
+Regular users and subscribers can purchase movies.
+If the movie is not available, it can be requested.
+Draw the Class diagram depicting this system.

 ## PalindromeNumber
 What is a Palindrome Number?
 Palindromic numbers are numbers that are the same in the direction they are read when read from both sides.